SomeOddCodeGuy/WilmerAI/README.md

 with endpoints that aren't set up.
 Wilmer just kind of stalls out if you try to hit a link that doesn't exist, since the timeout is set for a really long period of time due to some LLMs taking forever to respond.

-### My LLM is responding to things I said but deleted and/or the worker LLMs seem to be getting confused a lot.

-If you're using KoboldCpp with ContextShift, or something that has a feature like it, you may want to turn that off.
-I always run KoboldCpp with --noshift when using Wilmer.

 ---